Leruele/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that prints environment variables
+Create a script that lists all local variables and environment variables, and functions